 Another double-digit increase (13.6%) in per member per year cost underscores the need for close monitoring and management of specialty.
 Successfully partnering with health plans throughout the country helps PSG understand their unique challenges and opportunities regarding the state of specialty.

 After reviewing 99 million pharmacy and medical claims, Renee Rayburg, RPh, and Libby Johnson put on their thinking caps to deliver the insights that matter to health plans.
-In a focused discussion with a core group of leading health plans, Renee, Libby, and moderator Leah Schelin explored those hot topics that keep health plan leaders awake at night.
+In a focused discussion with a core group of leading health plans, Renee and Libby explored those hot topics that keep health plan leaders awake at night.

 This important discussion was powered entirely by pre-submitted questions from the health plans in attendance.

 Part One: Specialty Spend and Trend – Unpacking utilization and medical pharmacy integration